labgrid-project/labgrid/doc/usage.rst

 hawkBit management API
 ----------------------

-Labgrid provides an interface to the hawkbit management API.
+labgrid provides an interface to the hawkbit management API.
 This allows a labgrid test to create targets, rollouts and manage deployments.

 ::